DigiGoat/.github/profile/README.md

     - Easily sign up for shows by having all of your goat's information already filled out
   - [ ] [Evergreen](https://egreen.fairwire.com/) sign-up integration
     - Easily sign up for shows by having all of your goat's information already filled out
+  - [x] IndexNow support
+    - This would allow your website to be indexed by search engines faster